 A very important part of your child’s health is her sleep.
 Children need plenty of quality sleep in order to grow and lack of it can lead to cognitive and behavioral issues.
 A school-age child needs roughly 10 to 11 hours of sleep per night.
 This simple fact means that almost half your child’s life is spent on her pillow… A pillow that could potentially expose her to toxic materials.

 I’ve got two young kids, so I have done lot of shopping for children’s bedding recently.
-It didn’t take much research to discover that many pillows for kids contain hazardous stuff!
+It didn’t take much research to discover that many pillows for kids and other bedding products contain hazardous materials.

 The Hidden Dangers in Pillows for Kids

 A few of the unsafe toxins and chemicals that exist in popular children’s pillows are: